Lobby a the Marriott Custom House, Boston

 And last but far from least, there’s the fact that the iconic building is visible from so many spots in the city.
 My boys loved looking for it and it clearly made Boston feel more like it belonged to them.
 Teddy in particular would cry out “there’s the Custom House!” whenever he spotted it as if it were a long-lost friend.
 We saw it from the deck of the USS Constitution,

-Marriott Custom House from the deck of the USS Constitutionfrom the water taxi that took us from Charlestown to Long Wharf,
+from the water taxi that took us from Charlestown to Long Wharf,

 We were given a significant discount on our suite and free parking at the Custom House.
 Rates are definitely high during the summer (approaching $500 plus $40 a day for valet parking) but get lower once the high season is over – I found a suite over a weekend in mid-September for $379 a night on their website.